GitMeLyK/BatchOS/README.md

-There are plans to write some 'programs' for it (well they're just other Python scripts) in order to enhance the BatchOS experience.
+There are plans to write some 'programs' for it (a.k.a. other Python scripts) in order to enhance the BatchOS experience.

 ## Features